denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 lol forgot to import stuff into the typescript file. we're good now. this was a shockingly simple assignment!
 2024-02-22
 10:03 AM

+up bright and early and starting work again.  ran the commmand to create the create-content component.
+2024-03-02
+09:41AM